fcarreno/cordova-plugin-fcm/README.md

-- Fork of https://github.com/fechanique/cordova-plugin-fcm with the following changes:
+- Fork of https://github.com/fechanique/cordova-plugin-fcm with the following changes (applicable to Android):

 -- Added extra (launchedFromNotification: true) to the launch intent used when starting the app from a tapped notification.
    This can be used in combination with a plugin (e.g.: https://ionicframework.com/docs/native/web-intent/ ) that checks for app intents/triggers during app start (e.g.: app.component for ionic apps) and redirect the user to a specific view (e.g.: message/notification details/data view), instead of navigating to the first/default view (e.g.: tabs) displayed during normal/manual app open.